What is Digital Marketing: Everything You Need to Know

 5. It’s easier to adapt and change an online marketing strategy.

-Being able to change your strategy easily is a great benefit of digital marketing.
-Adapting a digital marketing strategy is a lot easier than other, more traditional forms of marketing, like mailers or billboard advertising.
+A great benefit of digital marketing is the ease with which you can change your strategy.
+Adapting a digital marketing strategy is much easier than other, more traditional forms of marketing, like mailers or billboard advertising.

 For instance, if an online ad isn’t delivering as expected, you can quickly adjust it or pause it to yield better results.